 All of the good stuff is not just inside.
 You will find a recreation of Mount Rushmore, the Lincoln Memorial and the Statue of Liberty.
 Don’t forget to say hi to “Uncle Sam before leaving.
 We read it is being renovated and we definitely want to go back again!

 As we were leaving the Presidents Hall of Fame, we stopped by the Florida Citrus Tower.
-The 75-foot structure opened in 1956 and is a throwback to all of the roadside attractions that were prevalent on U.S. 27 in the 50s and 60s.
+The 75-foot structure opened in 1956 and is a throwback to all of the roadside attractions in the Orlando area that were prevalent on U.S. 27 in the 50s and 60s.
 When you get to the top, try to spot Disney World to the south, the Atlantic Ocean to the east and Lake Apopka to the north.
 Even for February, it was a bit hazy and I had a hard time spotting them.
 But the views were spectacular.

 Final thoughts